-In these components, students are asked to draw from materials that they have developed in courses, clinical work, or professional development experiences to demonstrate specific skills, knowledge, or awareness.
+In these components, students are asked to draw from and refer to materials that they have developed in courses, clinical work, or professional development experiences to demonstrate specific skills, knowledge, or awareness.
 Students may also develop materials specific to meeting the identified competency areas.

-Artifacts: materials that are normally produced through coursework, clinical experiences, and professional development activities (e.g., treatment plans, research papers, conference presentation materials, course syllabi developed).
+ARTIFACTS: materials that are normally produced through coursework, clinical experiences, and professional development activities (e.g., treatment plans, research papers, conference presentation materials, course syllabi developed).
+Uploaded as supporting evidence to enhance the original written response to the prompt.

-Reproductions: materials that reproduce actual practice (e.g., videotapes, audiotapes).
+REPRODUCTIONS: materials that reproduce actual practice (e.g., videotapes, audiotapes).
+Uploaded as supporting evidence to enhance the original written response to the prompt.

 Change or growth may be demonstrated by providing examples of the successive versions of an assignment, not just the most polished version.
-Additionally, a single reflection, reproduction, or artifact may be used to demonstrate competence in multiple areas.
+Additionally, a single reflection, reproduction, or artifact may be used (with ample explanation) to demonstrate competence in multiple areas.

 In addition to considering revisions or updated versions of materials, one of the key aspects of artifact/reproduction selection is the inclusion of rationale statements that provide clarification of why the specific submitted materials demonstrate the competency and how they may reflect personal and/or professional growth.
+Simply providing artifacts or reproductions without original written responses to the prompt may result in a non-passing score on that section.